Bar3b0n3s/WoW335aTransportsGuide/Guide.md

 ## Part 4 — Worked example: a new ship, end to end

-This builds a complete, working ship called **The Seafarer**: a ferry with two docks, a crew on deck, and a dockmaster who announces arrivals — all from SQL plus two DBC tables.
+This builds a complete, working ship called **The Seafarer**: a ferry with two docks, a crew on deck, and a dockmaster who announces arrivals — all from SQL plus three DBC files (`TaxiPath.dbc`, `TaxiPathNode.dbc`, and one copied `Map.dbc` row).

 ### 4.1 What this example does, and one deliberate choice